Begin your education in Criminal Justice with a certificate that can lead to an entry level job or serve as a foundation for further studies.

 Police and Community

 The objective of the course is to provide an overview of the evolution and history of police to include how society has influenced policing.
 Examination of the operational structure of law enforcement agencies will enhance the students understanding of the complexity of policing and recognize the challenges with community policing.
 Understanding topics such as the nature of police work, recruit selection, enforcement of the law, police discretion, community relations, trends and social problems will broaden the students' awareness of police work in today's modern society.
-(Prerequisites: Reading & Writing 3 and Introduction to Criminal Justice) (3 credits: 3 lecture/0 lab)
+(Prerequisites: College Writing I and Introduction to Criminal Justice) (3 credits: 3 lecture/0 lab)

 Download the Course Outline